 Travel Insurance for Malaysia - What Australians Need to Know

-All major Australian travel insurance providers offer cover for Malaysia.
-Premiums are moderate.
-See our full Australian travel insurance comparison for provider details.
+Malaysia is affordable to insure from Australia.
+All major providers cover the destination.
+See our full Australian travel insurance comparison for details.

 Key Travel Facts for Australians

 • Currency: Malaysian Ringgit (MYR).
-As of early 2026, A$1 buys approximately MYR 2.85.
-Credit cards are widely accepted in urban areas.
-ATMs are plentiful.
-Cash is preferred in rural areas and at hawker stalls
+As of early 2026, A$1 buys approximately 2.9 MYR.
+Credit cards accepted in cities and tourist areas.
+Cash essential for hawker stalls, markets, and rural areas.
+ATMs widely available

 Travel Risks in Malaysia for Australian Travellers